jitongj/Stratification-Pipeline/README.md

 ### **1. Setup the Folder Structure**

-This script aim to generate the relevant folder structure.
+This script aims to generate the relevant folder structure.

 Modify the following variables in `create_folder.R` according to your chosen survey and then run the script:
 ```r